Tim Hendrix

-Timothy John Hendrix (born February 24, 1965) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Tennessee.
+Timothy John Hendrix (born February 24, 1965) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Tennessee Volunteers.

 Early life

 Hendrix attended DeSoto High School.
 As a senior, he received All-district honors at tight end.
 He committed to enroll at the University of Tennessee, along with his teammates Wesley Pryor, Troy Hale, and Brian Hunt.

 He accepted a football scholarship from the University of Tennessee.
 As a freshman, he was listed as a second-team wide receiver, but played mostly as a backup tight end.

 As a sophomore in 1984, he played mostly on special teams and short-yardage situations in three tight end alignments.

 As a junior in 1985, he was the backup tight end behind Jeff Smith, posting three receptions for 38 yards and 2 touchdowns.

 As a senior in 1986, he entered the season as the starting tight end, registering seven receptions for 107 yards.
 He finished his college career with 10 receptions for 145 yards and two touchdowns.